pullakhandam/benchmark/results/README.md

     1_local

-Then you use the command,
+Then you use the command

     pytest -v --capture=no  tests/1_local > 1_local-USERNAME.txt

+or

+    pytest -v --capture=no  tests/1_local | tee 1_local-USERNAME.txt

-YOu only have to execute the local tests once
+You only have to execute the local tests once as the cloud providers ar irrelevant for them, e.g. the cloud is "local"